-While I hope showing you my personal planner gives you ideas and inspiration on how to use your own Flexible Planner (or grab one to start using in 2019!), I do have a couple of warnings for you:
+While I hope showing you my personal planner gives you ideas and inspiration on how to use your own Flexible Planner, I do have a couple of warnings for you:

 - I never planned to photograph or video my planner, meaning, it is NOT those pretty Instagram photos or YouTube videos of amazing pages and artwork.
 Just saying.

 - That said, the photos are purposefully taken at longer ranges so the writing is a bit blurry - I want to share how I'm using the pages, but not necessarily all the details of my life, lol.

 - This is my real life.
 Some of the pages are filled out nicely and some aren't - the point is to show how this may be used by real people and not just pages filled in to look good.

 - I've added things to it (homemade divider pages) and use things differently (the monthly spread) - but I'm sharing these to show and inspire how The Flexible Planner works for YOU (and me!) with pages you will really use and can adapt.

 Okay, now that those caveats are out of the way and you know what to expect, let's get to the tour!
 First up is the video I recorded taking you through the planner from front to back, including the binder I'm using to house my planner.
 I did no editing - it's me talking, sharing, stumbling over words, and making one comment on post-its only to turn a page and find a bunch of post-it notes, lol.
 It's just real life, friends!

 In addition to the video I'm sharing many of the pages here that I talked about in the video with some of the ways I use them.
 Look at them all and the video or just do one - either way, I hope you find this useful and inspiring - and a way to get excited about all the possibilities this year!